What is contents insurance?

 Most accidental injuries to children can be avoided through increased awareness, improvements in the home environment and greater product safety.

 Unless you know who you are talking to, never give your four-digit credit or debit card PIN number, online banking codes, passwords or personal details to anyone, including the bank or police.
 Our staff will always show you their ID and you can contact us to verify any colleagues or approved contractors.

 Please don't make any alterations to your home without speaking to us first.
-Click here to read about our alterations policy and fill out an agreement form.

 We maintain and repair communal TV aerials for our rented flats and sheltered schemes, but you are responsible for looking after the parts, connections and sockets within your home.
 If you live in a house or independent dwelling, your TV aerial is your responsibility.